NachtSpyder04/MARIO_2/README.md

     └── README.md

 ## Kinematics
-* Mario workshop aims to provide the basic knowledge about the DH parameters, forward kinematics , inverse kinematics.
+* MARIO workshop aims to provide the basic knowledge about the DH parameters, forward kinematics , inverse kinematics.
   * DH Parameters :- Denavit–Hartenberg parameters (also called DH parameters) are the four parameters associated with a particular convention for attaching reference frames to the links of a spatial kinematic chain, or robot manipulator
   * Forward Kinematics :- Forward kinematics refers to the use of the kinematic equations of a robot to compute the position of the end-effector from specified values for the joint parameters.
 The kinematics equations of the robot are used in robotics, computer games, and animation.
   * Inverse Kinematics :- inverse kinematics is the mathematical process of calculating the variable joint parameters needed to place the end of a kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain.
-## ROS
+## ROS2
-ROS is an open-source, meta-operating system for your robot.
+ROS2 is an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.